neos/fusion-form/Documentation/RuntimeActionReference.rst

 multipart emails and file attachments that can even be created on the fly from form data.

-.. note:: The neos/swiftmailer package is required.
+.. note:: The neos/swiftmailer package must be installed separately.

 Options: